Traffic Fluctuations on Weighted Networks: Previous Studies on Traffic Fluctuations

 \section{Previous Studies on Traffic Fluctuations}

 The early discovery was that the average volume of traffic arriving at a node, $\langle f\rangle$, and the fluctuation (standard deviation) of the traffic, $\sigma$, follow a power-law relation, i.e.~$\sigma\sim \langle f\rangle^{\alpha}$, where the exponent $\alpha$ has two universal values, 1/2 and 1~\cite{PRL92028701,PRL93068701}.
 This result has attracted a lot of interest from the network research community and it also generated debates.
 Subsequently, it has been shown numerically that there is a wide spectrum of possible values within the range of $[1/2,1]$ for $\alpha$~\cite{PRL96218702}.

-Recently an analytical solution of $\alpha$ was introduced by~\cite{PRL100208701}.
+Next, Kujawski et al~\cite{NJP9154} revealed some scaling properties of traffic fluctuation by conducting simulations on unweighted scale-free networks, where a navigation algorithm is used to give a preference for less used edges in the traffic history.
+However the scenario considered in~\cite{NJP9154} is unrealistic. because if an edge is less used in a network's traffic history, it indicates that the edge is indeed not preferred, for reasons like smaller capacity, longer delay or more expensive.

-The authors of Ref.~\cite{PRL100208701} derive an analytical law showing that the dependence of fluctuations with the mean traffic on unweighted networks.
+Recently, Meloni et al~\cite{PRL100208701} derive an analytical law showing that the dependence of fluctuations with the mean traffic on unweighted networks.
 They point out the dependence of fluctuations with the mean traffic is governed by the delicate interplay of three factors: the size of observation window; the noise associated to the fluctuations in the number of packets from time window to time window; the degree of the node.
 However, unweighted networks are relatively simple and widely used to represent the connectivity structure of a network system.
 On an unweighted network, physical properties of links (and nodes) are removed such that all links are equal, i.e.~each link only represents the existence of a topological connection between two nodes.

 As is known, many real systems display different interaction strengths between nodes, which reveal unweighted networks' drawback in link definition.
 In this case, it is easy to realize that traffic path is rarely randomly chosen.
 This is because links have different physical properties (bandwidth, delay or cost) and naturally traffic tends to choose a path to achieve better performance, higher efficiency or less cost.